-Pro tip: Start a Google Folder for each entry: Add the event guidelines/rubric Create a document for EACH piece of info the need for a file folder and/or display
+Pro tip: Start a Google

+Folder for each entry:

+Add the event

+guidelines/rubric

+Create a document for

+EACH piece of info the

+need for a file folder

+and/or display

-- To ensure you have the most current copy of the Competitive Events guidelines, download your copy from the FCCLA portal by November 1 each year. - · Log in, then look for the Resources tab.
-Click on Competitive Events, then download the 2024-25 STAR Events folder. - Each event also has a separate resource folder for additional items. - After November 1, only chapters that have affiliated will have access to the guidelines.
+To ensure you have the most current copy of the Competitive Events guidelines, download your copy from the FCCLA portal by November 1 each year.
+The guidelines are found under "Resources", then "Competitive Events".
+After November 1, only chapters that have affiliated will have access to the guidelines.